Piet Hut: Astrophysics research

 An accomplished astrophysicist, Hut is best known for the Barnes–Hut simulation algorithm, developed with Joshua Barnes.
 By using a tree-based data structure, the Barnes–Hut method significantly speeds up the calculation of the gravitational motion of large numbers of stars, making accessible such problems as collisions between galaxies.
-Barnes–Hut simulation algorithm, which has become a standard in N-body problems, reduces its complexity to N log N.
+Barnes–Hut simulation algorithm, which has become a standard in n-body problems, reduces its complexity to N log N.

+In 1986, while at the Institute for Advanced Studies, he conceived NEMO, a software environment for stellar dynamics, together with Josh Barnes and Peter Teuben.

 Hut introduced the concept of pseudo-synchronicity, which is now widely cited in the literature on tidal evolution of exoplanets.

-He co-authored a graduate textbook "The Gravitational Million Body Problem"., invented a mathematical sequence called Piet Hut's "coat-hanger" sequence, and has pioneered the use of virtual worlds for research and education in (astro)physics.
+He co-authored a graduate textbook The Gravitational Million Body Problem, invented a mathematical sequence called Piet Hut's "coat-hanger" sequence, and has pioneered the use of virtual worlds for research and education in (astro)physics.

 Hut is one of the founders of the B612 Foundation, MODEST, MICA, ACS, the GRAPE (Gravity Pipe) project, and AMUSE.